webbk18/CAL-Wiki/_Books/DivineDungeon/DungeonMadness.md

 Both [Cal](../../_Characters/DivineDungeon/Cal.md) and [Dale](../../_Characters/DivineDungeon/Dale.md) have become stronger, each in spite of the other.

-The dungeon—Cal—knows exactly how much their power has increased and is working daily to become exponentially more powerful.
-His schemes are becoming more complex and his dungeon—his body—more deadly.
+The dungeon, Cal, knows exactly how much their power has increased and is working daily to become exponentially more powerful.
+His schemes are becoming more complex and his dungeon, his body, more deadly.

 Dale works to subvert the plans of the dungeon, but his opponent is onto him.
 Hearing a voice in his head distracts him in critical moments requiring him to fight his mind even as he battles deadly creatures.
-Unbeknownst to both, their fight is not with each other—it’s for the continuation of their lives.
+Unbeknownst to both, their fight is not with each other - it’s for the continuation of their lives.

-Madness threatens the land, and it is coming for them
+Madness threatens the land, and it is coming for them.

 ## Characters